CumulusNetworks/docs/content/cumulus-netq-49/Manage-Events-and-Notifications/gNMI Streaming.md

 weight: 811
 toc: 4
 ---
-## gNMI Support on Cumulus Linux

 You can use {{<exlink url="https://github.com/openconfig/gnmi" text="gRPC Network Management Interface">}} (gNMI) to collect system resource, interface, and counter information from Cumulus Linux and export it to your own gNMI client.

-### Configure the gNMI Agent
+## Configure the gNMI Agent

-The gNMI Agent is disabled by default.
+The gNMI agent is disabled by default.
 To enable it, run:

 ```
  cumulus@switch:~$ netq config add agent gnmi-enable true
  ```

-The gNMI Agent listens over port 9339.
+The gNMI agent listens over port 9339.
 You can change the default port in case you use that port in another application.
 The `/etc/netq/netq.yml` file stores the configuration.

 Use the following commands to adjust the settings:

-1. Disable the gNMI Agent:
+1. Disable the gNMI agent:

        cumulus@switch:~$ netq config add agent gnmi-enable false

-2. Change the default port over which the gNMI Agent listens:
+2. Change the default port over which the gNMI agent listens:

        cumulus@switch:~$ netq config add agent gnmi-port <gnmi_port>
-3. Restart the NetQ Agent to incorporate the configuration changes:
+3. Restart the NetQ agent to incorporate the configuration changes:

        cumulus@switch:~$ netq config restart agent

-### Using the gNMI Agent Exclusively
+### Use the gNMI Agent Only

-NVIDIA recommends collecting data with both the gNMI and NetQ Agents.
-However, if you do not want to collect data with both Agents, you can disable the NetQ Agent.
-Data is then sent exclusively to the gNMI Agent.
+NVIDIA recommends collecting data with both the gNMI and NetQ agents.
+However, if you do not want to collect data with both agents, you can disable the NetQ agent.
+Data is then sent exclusively to the gNMI agent.

-To disable the NetQ Agent, use the following command:
+To disable the NetQ agent, use the following command:

     cumulus@switch:~$ netq config add agent opta-enable false

 {{%notice note%}}

-You cannot disable both the NetQ and gNMI Agents.
-If both Agents are enabled on Cumulus Linux and a NetQ server is unreachable, the data from the following models are not sent to gNMI:
+You cannot disable both the NetQ and gNMI agents.
+If both agents are enabled on Cumulus Linux and a NetQ server is unreachable, the data from the following models are not sent to gNMI:
 - openconfig-interfaces
 - openconfig-if-ethernet
 - openconfig-if-ethernet-ext